If you remember the first time you stripped a screw, you know how difficult it can be to remove it.

 j) TORX Plus:

-This allows the screwdriver better contact with the screw head.
+This allows the screwdriver to have better contact with the screw head.
 The result is that you can apply more force with a TORX Plus compared to the standard TORX.

-This is a screw that came out on the market more recently compared to most other screw heads on this list.
+This is a screw that came out on the market more recently than most other screw heads on this list.

 This is a stainless steel version of a Truss head that allows for more force to be applied when driving in the screw.

 This means greater stability compared to many other types of screw heads.
-However, this is a specialized version that can be either expensive or hard to find.
+However, this specialized version can be either expensive or hard to find.

 Choosing the Right Screwheads

-When it comes to picking the right screwhead for your specific woodworking project, the first difference to understand is whether the screw is countersunk or non-countersunk and the different types of screwheads available for each type.
+When picking the right screwhead for your specific woodworking project, the first difference to understand is whether the screw is countersunk or non-countersunk and the different types of screwheads available for each type.